douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

 * There are two types if User Objects
     * Cloud Only
     * Synchronised
-* To create cloud only users within EntraID you must have `Global Administator` or User `Administrator roles`
+* To create cloud only users within Entra ID you must have `Global Administator` or User `Administrator roles`
 * Non-admin users can set some of their own profile data, but they can't change their display name or account name
 ### Types of Groups
-* EntraID groups can contain Users, Groups, Devices, `Service Principles` , other groups and `managed Identities`
+* Entra ID groups can contain Users, Groups, Devices, `Service Principles` , other groups and `managed Identities`
-* When creating EntraID groups there are two types:
+* When creating Entra ID groups there are two types:
     * Security
     * Microsoft 365
         * An M365 group is to give access to a shared mailbox, calendar or sharepoint site